The Compressed Annotation Matrix: an Efficient Data Structure for Computing Persistent Cohomology

-On all our experiments, the size of the compressed annotation matrix is negligible compare to the size of the simplicial complex.
-Consequently, combined with the simplex tree data structure~\cite{DBLP:conf/esa/BoissonnatM12} for representing the simplicial complex, we have been able to compute the persistent cohomology of simplicial complexes of several hundred million simplices in high dimension.
+In all our experiments, the size of the compressed annotation matrix is negligible compared to the size of the simplicial complex.
+Consequently, combined with the simplex tree data structure~\cite{DBLP:journals/algorithmica/BoissonnatM14} for representing the simplicial complex, we have been able to compute the persistent cohomology of simplicial complexes of several hundred million simplices in high dimension.